 - Growing perennial vegetables protects the soil, since you will not be disrupting it to sow, grow and harvest your crops each year.

-- Perennial vegetables can be a boon to wildlife, creating a thriving, biodiverse ecosystem that can endure year after year.
+- Boon to wildlife, creating a thriving, biodiverse ecosystem that can endure year after year.

 - As part of a polyculture, perennial vegetables can aid surrounding plants.
-Plants remaining in the ground year after year will help one another in a wide range of different ways.
+Those remaining in the ground year after year will help one another in a wide range of different ways.

 These are just some of the reasons to consider creating a perennial vegetable growing area in your garden.